kljr/SpringboardVM/README.md

 The Springboard acceptance tests repository will be placed in `tests`.
-A port has been forwarded from the guests 3306 port to the hosts 3307 port, or you can configure mySQL to allow connections from any IP by setting the mySQL bind address to 0.0.0.0 in teh lcoal.config.yml file.
+A port has been forwarded from the guests 3306 port to the hosts 3307 port, or you can configure mySQL to allow connections from any IP by setting the mySQL bind address to 0.0.0.0 in the local.config.yml file.
 If you'd like to run the Codeception tests, you'll need to follow the instructions in `tests/README.md`, and modify the `tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to forward like so: `mysql:host=127.0.0.1;dbname=springboard;port=3307`,